Gloria Estefan Praises Late On-Screen Daughter Naya Rivera

 Gloria Estefan is remembering Naya Rivera as a truly talented star.
-The 62-year-old performer opened up about the late Glee actress on the Wednesday episode of SiriusXM's Radio Andy.
+The 62-year-old performer opened up about the late Glee actress on Wednesday's episode of SiriusXM's Radio Andy.

 Gloria played Maribel Lopez, the mother of Naya's character, Santana Lopez, for two episodes on the hit musical comedy.